Young House Love

 The Family Room

-The only room upstairs is this large living area that we use as a family room, home office, and kids’ crafting area (now thanks to the pandemic it’s a virtual-learning spot too!).
+The only room upstairs is this large multi-purpose room that we use as a TV/movie room, home office, and kids’ crafting area (thanks to the pandemic it was a virtual-learning spot too).
 It’s by far the largest room in our house (two 8 x 10 rugs can fit in here without touching!) so it’s awesome to all get to enjoy it – and for it to perform so many functions for our family.
-Here’s how it looked when we bought the house:
+Here’s how it looked when we bought the house.
+Note that scummy mildew along the top of the ceiling…

-And here it is more recently, after some simple floor refinishing and a fresh coat of paint (those big windows and cool paneling were already there!).
+And here it is more recently after some simple floor refinishing and a fresh coat of paint (those big windows and cool paneling were already there!).
 You can see more of this room in this post – and see a few updates we later added in this post.
+We’ve also made some other changes up there, so we’ll have to take more photos and a video for an updated post.

-Here’s the other half of the room as it looked when we bought the house:
+Here’s the other half of the room as it looked when we bought the house.
+It was pouring rain when we took this picture, hence it being so dark (and those foggy windows):

 The Upper Deck